 Unlike euchromatin, where most of an organism’s genes reside and where most DNA consists of long, unrepetitive sequences of base pairs, DNA in heterochromatin consists mostly of short repeated sequences that don’t code for proteins; indeed, heterochromatin was long regarded as containing mostly “junk” DNA.

 Heterochromatin is now known to be anything but junk, playing a crucial role in organizing chromosomes and maintaining their integrity during cell division.
 It is concentrated near centromeres, where chromatids are in closest contact, which are required to transmit chromosomes from one generation to the next.
-Maintaining heterochromatin structure is necessary to the normal growth and functions of and organisms.
+Maintaining heterochromatin structure is necessary to the normal growth and functions of cells and organisms.

 “Heterochromatin poses more of a problem for DNA repair than euchromatin,” says Gary Karpen, whose group in Berkeley Lab’s Life Sciences Division discovered the new repair mechanism.
 “It has lots of short sequences – many of them only about five base-pairs each – which are repeated millions of times.”